Daniel-Zhao-WISE/Data-Cleaning-Coursera/CodeBook.md

   Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

+* subject
+This variable shows the direction of the measurement's value, it has four values:
+  >'X' -X direction
+  'Y' -Y direction
+  'Z' -Z direction
+  ' ' -Euclidean norm

+  Note: ' ' means missing

-* mean
+* averagemean
-This shows the mean for each activity and each measurement.
+This shows the average mean for each activity, each measurement and each subject.

-* standardDeviation
+* averagestd
-This shows the standard deviation for each activity and each measurement.
+This shows the average standard deviation for each activity, each measurement and each subject.

 ### Notes
   - Features are normalized and bounded within [-1,1].